-Figure 2 a & b - Geo-radar Scanning of the Paphos water utility network
+Figure 2.a &b - Geo-radar Scanning of the Paphos water utility network

-A representative section of the water supply network in the Pafos Municipality area, all the features and systems which compose it, including pumping stations, reservoirs, valves, and flowmeters have been recorded and the selected network was digitized.
+A representative section of the water supply network in the Pafos Municipality area, all the features and systems which compose it, including pumping stations, reservoirs, valves, and flowmeters have been recorded and the selected network was digitized (Figure 3).
 A survey through the use of a latest technology radar scanner has been conducted.
 The specific radar scanner is a MALA ground penetrated radar designed for urban areas and background noise.
 The shielded antenna used consists of both transmitter and receiver antenna elements in a single housing.
-After the GPR survey was concluded, the GPR data were analyzed using the GroundVision 2 and RadExplorer software, where the pipes were identified, according to their diameter, material and depth.
-Following, each survey point was inserted into a GIS system, including all the data acquired.
-The network was then connected from each survey point, as indicated in Figure 3.